wakgill/mkg/_posts/2019-11-26-craig-harry-potter.md

 "Well?"
 Hermarianne asked, visibily frustated.
 "Which one of you is joining me tonight?"

+But Craig had a dozen papers to write before sunrise and Calvin reminded her she wasn't his type.

 ## Chapter Two: Nickolas Sznape

 Professor Nickolas Sznape stood at the front of the room, looking criminally.